 Need more assistance!

-In the video instruction that follows, Coach Tom walks you step by step on accomplishing a bow and arrow choke submission from the top side control.
+In the following video instruction, Coach Tom walks you step by step through accomplishing a bow and arrow choke submission from the top side control.
 Have fun!

 How to Do the Rolling Bow and Arrow Choke?

 The rolling bow and arrow choke is a fashionable technique in BJJ and Judo martial arts.
 Moreover, you can enter this choke submission often from the turtle position.
-Bur, how?
+But, how?

-- First and foremost, you need to get yourself to the top turtle jiu-jitsu position.
+- First, you must get yourself to the top turtle jiu-jitsu position.
 And, while you’re there, remember to secure your seat belt and use a pocket-on-pocket maneuver to manage and anticipate your opponent’s movements.

 - The next step is to establish a collar grip.
-So find a way to get your upper hand beneath the neck of your opponent.
+So find a way to get your upper hand beneath your opponent’s neck.
 But, make sure to get rid of your opponent’s hands because he will use them to black you.